 - Loyal customers may also not be repeat purchasers, eg when they outgrew that service.
 Eg: You may no longer buy a pulsar bike because you no longer drive a bike, but you would recommend it to your nephew when he is considering one.

-There are multiple leaps of faith on the original research.
-The way I read the original article it says
+Let’s look at the claims made about NPS in its original research.
+There are multiple leaps of faith in it.
+The way I read the original article is:

 - Answer to NPS question seems to be the highest correlated among other questions to actual referrals in some industries